 Selecting your concealed carry holster is crucial for your personal safety and the safety of those around you.
-With no shortage of manufacturers and places to buy.
-For instance, CheaperThanDirt.com has nearly 5,000 holsters, holster accessories and magazine pouches for sale.
-But finding a gun holster and finding the right holster are different.
+With no shortage of manufacturers and places to buy a gun holster, purchasing this essential everyday carry gear can be daunting.
+Finding a gun holster and finding the right concealed carry holster are different.
 You’ll need to know more than your firearm model when holster shopping.

 Gun Holster Common Terms

 Before carrying concealed, it’s important to understand where and how a firearm is worn when concealed.
 A self-defense gun is often carried behind the strong-side hip.
 And the draw angle must be suitable for rapid presentation.
 To choose a good gun holster with the right draw angle, it’s important to understand cant, rake, drop and the two common acronyms of CCW holsters.

-Cant — This is the angle the holster is presented at.
+This is the angle at which the holster is presented.
 A very tall person may wish for a neutral cant, but most of us need a 15-degree cant to tilt the handle of the handgun into the draw.

 Rake also refers to the angle.
 A forward rake means the muzzle is forward of the centerline.
 Rear rake — the most popular — means the muzzle of the handgun is to the rear compared to the handle.

-Drop — Drop is sometimes called ride and indicates where a holster sits.
+Drop is sometimes called ride and indicates where a holster sits.
 A high-ride holster is elevated on the belt for concealment.
-When the holster is worn IWB, drop becomes more important.
+When the holster is worn inside-the-waistband, drop becomes more important.
 A low drop may make for greater concealment.
 But a higher ride holster will be more exposed above the waistband.
 This can make for greater draw speed.